 We’re not talking about traditional walking or Segway tours, or attraction tickets—although these are also appealing.
 We’re referring to the activities that can only be done in your particular city, village, or region.

 An excellent example comes from Casa do Outeiro Tuias in Portugal’s Douro region.
 To help guests feel an authentic connection to this picturesque environment, the owners put together personalized itineraries that take in all the sights, sounds and, best of all, the tastes of this famed wine-growing area (private tour of a vineyard included).

-By generating meaningful, strong ties between your hotel and its location, you’re improving your business on many fronts.
-The first and probably the most important thing is that you’re enhancing your guest experiences.
-Consumers are looking to take part in special activities that they’ll remember forever.
-Hoteliers who can recommend, facilitate, or even offer such activities make their guests’ stays even more satisfying, and set themselves apart from their competitors.
+By generating meaningful, strong ties between your property and its location, you’re improving your business on many fronts.
+The first and probably the most important is that you’re enhancing the guest experience.
+Travelers are looking to take part in special activities that they’ll remember forever.
+Whether you recommend or even offer such activities, you’ll make their stay even more satisfying, all the while setting yourself apart from the competition.

 One point to keep in mind is to consider market fragmentation when determining what activities to promote and offer.
 Your guests are diverse individuals with equally diverse interests.